TrellixVulnTeam/swahilipython_SCMU/Doc/library/ssl.rst

 .. exception:: SSLError

-   Raised to signal an error from the underlying SSL implementation (currently provided by the OpenSSL library).
+   Raised to signal an error kutoka the underlying SSL implementation (currently provided by the OpenSSL library).
 This signifies some problem in the higher-level encryption and authentication layer that's superimposed on the underlying network connection.
 This error